Medicare Advantage Plan Cost 2026

 Deductibles

-Your deductible works like the entry fee before coverage kicks in.
-Good news: many Medicare Advantage plans skip the medical deductible entirely.
+Your deductible is the amount you pay before your plan starts covering costs.
+The good news is that many Medicare Advantage plans skip the medical deductible entirely.

 Drug coverage follows different rules.
 Plans with prescription benefits can charge up to $615 annually for medications in 2026.
 Check your plan documents to see what you're on the hook for before coverage begins.